laura-astro/lincom/README.md

 ```

 In this example (originally maxfile.txt), we have 75 frequencies read, and the output file will be example.txt.sdv (Python) or example.txt.sd (C).

+For research purposes: period ≤ 150000 s & frequency ≤ 800 muHz

+For DAVs, the periods are shorter than 1200 s, but for ELMVs they can be longer.